distantmagic/resonance/docs/pages/docs/getting-started/installation-and-requirements.md

 # First Use

-After installing the project, you should use `app/resonance.php` as an entry point.
+After installing the project, you should create the `config.ini` file (you can copy `config.ini.example` with it's default values) and then use `app/resonance.php` as an entry point.
 After invoking `php app/resonance.php` in the shell, you should see the list of available commands: